 - Does the school have job-search help available?

-- What kinds of financial aid options are available for students who need it?
+- What kinds of financial aid options are available for students who qualify?

-Once you have answered these questions and decided on a program, the next step is to enroll in your first classes and begin working toward your credentials.
+Once you have answered these questions and decided on a program, the next step is to enroll in a program and begin working toward your goal.

 If you intend to pursue medical coding certification, online education programs can help prepare you for the exam, much the same as campus-based training would.